igorferst/igorferst.github.io/_drafts/nondeterminstic-computation-biology.markdown

 ### Biomorphic Nondeterminism

+We want to design a nondeterminstic Turing machine that exhibits the properties described above.
+Imagine that we're solving some [decision problem](https://en.wikipedia.org/wiki/Decision_problem), in other words given some input we want our NTM to answer a yes/no question about it by either accepting or rejecting the input, respectively.
-How would we design a nondeterministic Turing machine that exhibits the properties described in the previous section?
-At a high level, it should consist of a network of deterministic verifiers that can communicate with each other, where each only has access to a small piece of the problem input.
+At a high level, our NTM will consist of a network of deterministic verifiers that can communicate with each other, where each only has access to a small piece of the input.
 Instead of nondeterminism being used to produce a solution in a black-box fashion as in figure 1, nondeterminism will only be used to decide which deterministic verifiers communicate with each other - see figure 2.